mo-zameer/Simon-game/README.md

 2)Player Input: The player must repeat the sequence in the correct order and within a time limit.
 3)Difficulty Increase: As the player progresses, the sequence becomes longer and faster, increasing the difficulty.
 4)Game Over: If the player fails to correctly repeat the sequence, the game ends

+To run the project:
+Ensure you have Node.js and its package manager npm installed on your system.
+Open your terminal or command prompt and use the 'cd' command to navigate to the directory where your Node.js project is located and run the following commands: node game.js